dylan-lang/opendylan/documentation/source/library-reference/system/file-system.rst

    :parameter old-file: An instance of :type:`<pathname>`.
    :parameter new-file: An instance of :type:`<pathname>`.
-   :parameter if-exists: An instance of
+   :parameter #key if-exists: An instance of
      :type:`<copy/rename-disposition>`.
 Default value: ``#"signal"``.

    :description: